Live in L.A. (The Rippingtons album)

-Live in L.A. is the seventh album by the American Jazz group The Rippingtons, released in 1992 for the GRP label.
+Live in L.A. is the first live album by the American jazz group The Rippingtons, released in 1992 through GRP Records.
 It is the group's first live album.
 The album reached No. 6 on Billboard's contemporary jazz chart.

 Live in L.A. was recorded on consecutive nights at the Majestic Ventura Theatre and at the Greek Theatre on September 25–26, 1992.

 Track listing

 All tracks composed by Russ Freeman.